Cheapism is editorially independent. We may earn a commission if you buy through links on our site.

 Many restaurants have begun charging customers for extra condiments, including premium sauces and fast-food packets.

-Taco Bell allots one packet of its new avocado verde salsa, which comes in a larger packet, with every cantina chicken menu item, but for more, customers must fork over 20 cents per packet.
+Taco Bell allocates one packet of its avocado verde salsa, which comes in a larger packet, with every Cantina Chicken menu item.
+However, for additional packets, customers must pay 20 cents each.

 Air